 We hear from parents on a regular basis who have children that struggle to recognize numbers and count.
 One way that numbers are traditionally taught is to display a chart of 100 numbers in rows of ten and count that chart daily.
 Repetition over many passes through that chart will eventually work… most of the time.
 However, there is a much more effective way to get this done, especially when teaching a beginner.

-We have a brand new set of books: Right-Brained Addition & Subtraction, Right-Brained Addition & Subtraction Vol. 2, Right-Brained Multiplication & Division, and Right-Brained Fractions.
+We have books to help: Right-Brained Addition & Subtraction, Right-Brained Addition & Subtraction Vol. 2, Right-Brained Multiplication & Division, and Right-Brained Fractions.
 These books arrange all the left-brained factoids in right-brained elements for ease of delivery to the brains of these lovely right-brained learners.
 As part of the new editions of these books, we have created playing cards that reinforce and provide practice while providing a fun experience.

 Here is a good strategy for teaching a young child to count that you can do today: